2 Data

 The number of features is often called the dimensional of the data following the idea that each feature (at least the numeric features) can be seen as an axis of the data.
 High-dimensional data is harder to analyze by the user (e.g., visualize).
 It also is problematic for many data mining algorithms since it requires more memory and computational resources.

 Dimensionality reduction tries to represent high-dimensional data in a low-dimensional space so that the low-dimensional representation retains some meaningful properties (e.g., information about similarity or distances) of the original data.
-Dimensionality reduction is used for visualization and as a prepossessing technique before using data mining models.
+Dimensionality reduction is used for visualization and as a prepossessing technique before using other data mining methods like clustering and classification.

 2.3.3.1 Principal Components Analysis (PCA)